 Every tire sold in the United States has a tire rating stamped on the sidewall that shows a tire's maximum load at a defined pressure.
 Use the example above to help locate the max load rating in pounds (lbs) and tire pressure in pounds per square inch (psi) on your original equipment tires.
 Choose a tire with equal load ratings.
-For tire size, inflation and load specifications, see Section 4, Specifications.
+For tire size, inflation and load specifications, see Specifications on page 4-3.